cjneidhart/lua-in-rust/notes/metamethods.md

   is garbage-collected.
 - `__mode`: Should be a string, not a function.
 If a table's metatable has field `__mode` and that string contains `'k'`, it has weak keys.
-If the string contains `v`, it has weak values.
+If the string contains `'v'`, it has weak values.
 - `__metatable`: Used by `getmetatable` and `setmetatable` in the standard library (but not the equivalent functions in the C/Rust API).
 If this field is set, `getmetatable` will return this value instead of the actual